 Then, you can re-focus awareness to the sixth chakra (Kutastha Chaitanya) if you feel ready to do so.

-If the symptoms happen again, open your eyes, look around, gently tense the body with a breath, relax for a minute or two and if you feel better, resume your meditation.
+If the symptoms happen again and you are feeling uncomfortable during meditation open your eyes, look around, gently tense the body with a breath, relax for a minute or two and if you feel better, resume your meditation.
 If needed, stand up and stretch before continuing.

 In general, and with calm persistence, I believe these symptoms will disappear on their own.